 This feels very authentic.
 I couldn’t believe how much you managed to pack in.
 Thoroughly enjoyed it.”

-Zana Bell (Author: Fool’s Gold, Close to the Wind, Forbidden Frontier, The Tides of Time)
+Zana Bell (Dr) Author of: Fool’s Gold, Close to the Wind, Forbidden Frontier, The Tides of Time

 I’ve uploaded Beyond the Rimu Grove to Smashwords publishing and distribution platform.
 It’s been accepted into the Smashwords Premium Catalog and is available from Barnes and Noble as well as other retailers including Apple Books, Kobo, Tolino, and from libraries through Smashwords Library Direct service.